OUTA Chairman's report: 2013/2014

 The challenge has lasted far longer than we had imagined, but the fight and resolve remains as strong as ever within the team - and seemingly throughout all ranks of society - as we continue to drive drive the cause that seeks halt the ill-conceived practice of e-tolling on Gauteng’s urban freeways.

-The past year saw OUTA at a crossroad in its legal challenge, following the Supreme Court of Appeal’s (SCA) decision on 9th October 2013, not to condone the lateness of our application, nor to grant a declaratory order on the merits and lawfulness of the e-toll decision.
+The past year saw the Opposition to Urban Tolling Alliance (OUTA) at a crossroad in its legal challenge, following the Supreme Court of Appeal’s (SCA) decision on 9th October 2013, not to condone the lateness of our application, nor to grant a declaratory order on the merits and lawfulness of the e-toll decision.
 Fortunately, the shocking costs order granted against OUTA by Judge Louis Vorster in December 2012, was overturned by the SCA.

 Following the SCA judgment, OUTA’s committee met on the 14th of October 2013 and although we felt that justice had not been served, we decided not to appeal the ruling on the grounds that funds were low and that, since the Constitutional Court had already indicated a disinclination to go against the Executive powers, a change in strategy was required.
 The committee decided to keep the organization intact, with slight amendments to the constitution and that it would continue to challenge the rationale and related issues of e-tolling, using all channels of media in order to hold SANRAL and the Government to account for their decisions, press statements and other related matters.
 OUTA’s committee would also continue to empower the public with information, facts and research conducted and if fitting, would assist in the first qualifying legal challenge brought against a e-toll perpetrator by SANRAL, should the organisation receive the necessary funding and other support from the public to cover the costs of this initiative.